PatrickDinoCallaghan/CallaghanDev.ML/README.md

 for easy modifications and additions to the network architecture, making it suitable for various machine learning applications.

-I used a matrix to store neurons (called INeuron), and another structure called NeuriteTensor to manage connections between these neurons across different layers.
-You can easily set the number of inputs, outputs, hidden layers, and their width, and it even includes gradient clipping to keep training stable.
+I used a custom matrix class to store neurons (called INeuron), and another structure called NeuriteTensor to manage connections between these neurons across different layers.
+You can easily set the number of inputs, outputs, hidden layers, and their width, it even includes gradient clipping to keep training stable.

-For performance, it uses a TaskManager with TaskContainer objects to handle various tasks asynchronously, which makes everything run smoother and faster.
+For performance, it uses a custom TaskManager with TaskContainer objects to handle various tasks asynchronously, which makes everything run smoother and faster.
 During initialization, it sets up all the neurons and layers, and loads GPU kernels for efficient calculations.
 When training,